FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Experiment Setup

 \subsection{Robot System}

-For all experiments, we use a \emph{Franka Panda} robot and the \emph{FrankaPy} \cite{zhang2020modular} library for the impedance controller.
-All policies send targets to the controller at a rate of $15Hz$ while the controller operates at $1000Hz$.
-The Panda has joint-torque sensing, which is projected to EE-frame force values when needed by the policy: $\hat{F}^{ee} = J^{\dagger}(q) \tau^{ext}$, where $J^{\dagger}$ is the Jacobian pseudo-inverse and $\tau^{ext}$ are the estimated external joint torques \cite{petrea2021frankaforce}.
-Alternatively, a force-torque sensor can be used to estimate the contact force.
+We use a \emph{Franka Panda} robot with the \emph{FrankaPy} \cite{zhang2020modular} library for impedance control.
+All policies send control targets at $15Hz$ while the controller operates at $1000Hz$.
+The Panda has joint-torque sensing, which is projected to EE-frame forces when needed by the policy \cite{petrea2021frankaforce}.
+Alternatively, a force-torque sensor could be used.

 For the majority of our experiments, we calibrate the poses of each fixed object and artificially add noise.
-This allows us to analyze performance under known levels of pose estimation error.
+This allows us to analyze performance under known levels of position estimation error.
 The calibration is done by guiding the arm to a successful pose for the respective task from which a nominal initial pose can be backed out.
-Unless otherwise reported, our real experiments use the same initial state randomization as in simulation (see Appendix \ref{app:randomization}).

-For our last experiment, we assemble a planetary gear box (Section \ref{sec:results-gearbox}) using the perception system from \emph{IndustReal} \cite{tang2023industreal} (retrained using data we collected).
-This model assumes the $z$-position of parts are known and uses a Mask-RCNN model \cite{he2017mask} to estimate bounding boxes from which planar locations can be backed out.
-The perception errors in this system are largely caused by extrinsics calibration errors and minor bounding box prediction errors.
+Unless otherwise reported, our real experiments use the same initial state randomization as in simulation (see App. \ref{app:randomization}).
+For our last experiment, we assemble a planetary gear box (Sec. \ref{sec:results-gearbox}) using the perception system from \emph{IndustReal} \cite{tang2023industreal} (see App. \ref{app:gearbox} for more details).